 I have been writing about my home country every so often on my blog.
 I know that I have almost never reacted to either critical or positive comments in the media on Russian politics and economy.
 There is a personal reason to this, on the one hand.
 I was growing in Moscow in 1980s-90s.
 I suppose I can say frankly that my childhood ended in 1991.
-I spent my summer holidays with my grandmother’s youngest brother in his country house; my mother left her job before going on a holiday.
-When we returned, Gorbachev’s Crimea exile had already begun, and days later the coup happened.
-Later, already a history student, I realised that I finished the previous school year in one country and started a new school year in another – call it surreal or postmodern, this was definitely an out-of-this-world moment.
-Even if I didn’t realise the full scope of the events then, I experienced them because at the time everyone – literally, everyone – was involved in discussing politics.
+I spent my summer holidays with my grandmother’s youngest brother in his country house; my mother had left her job before going on a holiday.
+When we returned, Gorbachev’s Crimea exile had already begun, and a few days later the coup happened.
+Later, already a history student, I realised that I finished the previous school year in one country and started a new school year in another.
+Call it surreal or postmodern, this was definitely an out-of-this-world moment.
+Even if I didn’t realise the full scope of events then, I experienced them because at the time everyone – literally, everyone – was involved in discussing politics.
 Add to this the fact that I started my sixth form in a Moscow school with my Russian Literature and Language teacher being absolutely ecstatic about my writing potential.
 She was convinced I was a journo material (she wasn’t quite wrong, as you know).
 I fancied the idea – my very first notebooks were mostly filled with articles and sketches on Russian politics and politicians.

-This fountain of a juvenile political commenting dried up for a number of reasons.
-There were no blogs then, and I simply got frustrated because my “brilliant” sketches were destined to be buried in the bottom drawer – surely, there were enough staff at nationwide and regional newspapers who could drag on exactly the same topics I was dragging on (and I’d only be 12-13 years old at the time).
+This fountain of juvenile political commenting dried up for a number of reasons.
+There were no blogs then, and I simply got frustrated because my “brilliant” sketches were destined to be buried in the bottom drawer – surely, there were enough staff at nationwide and regional newspapers who could drag on exactly the same topics I was dragging on (and I was only be 12-13 years old at the time).
 The frustration of not being able to publish work immediately was alleviated by discovering such authors, as Bulgakov, Chekhov and Kuprin.
 I realised that I wanted to write “serious stuff”, not those short-lived satires on domestic politics.
 Last but not least, I also realised there was more to life than politics.
 Possibly, this is what also defined the choice I made later at the University when I went to study Medieval and Early Modern History.

 I remember this time and again today when I am occasionally asked to comment on Russia’s current affairs.
 Yet another reason why I stopped spending time writing political sketches was that it was not me who voiced them.
 I was essentially parroting whatever I thought I agreed with.
 I would usually agree with my family’s point of view, but as I was growing, I was obviously getting conscious that it was theirs, and not mine, point of view.
 And so today when it has been nearly five years since I left Russia (which did not happen for political reasons) I avoid commenting on Russian politics because I am not there.
 Being professionally qualified, I am well aware of the fact that each party – be that the Russian mass-media powered by the Kremlin, or the ill-fated independent Russian agencies, or the Western media – has its own agenda in the discussion, and I don’t want to share it by way of supporting one party or another.
 Having worked in the media, I am equally aware of the abundance of emotion in the modern press and broadcasting media; on occasion it seems that the proverbial witch-hunting is happening somewhere in the press room rather than in the “real” world.